roytang/blog/content/post/2020/03/covid19/index.md

 Couple of days ago we got a second tranche of relief goods from the LGU, mostly canned fish things and some rice.
 I haven't been out all week, but word is that they are being a bit more strict and there are more cops policing places like the wet market etc.

 As of tonight, we are at 9223 cases (+295 today, +1644 for the week), 607 deaths (+4 today, +106 for the week), and 1214 (+90 today, +352 for the week) recoveries.
-Recoveries vastly outpacing deaths is good news, but the number of cases continues to rise linearly without any slowdown in site, probably due to testing limits I guess?
+Recoveries vastly outpacing deaths is good news, but the number of cases continues to rise linearly without any slowdown in sight, probably due to testing limits I guess?

 We'll see if NCR manages to leave ECQ after the 15th, but even then we're still only going into General Community Quarantine (GCQ) which is definitely not a "back to normal" scenario.